 Khalid age 15 writes:

 ” I’d like to promote Apraxia Awareness because: I want to tell kids that they can still have a normal life.
 Doing things I wanted helped me to forget my problems.
 Life is meant to live to the fullest, you have to want that bad.
 I know I wanted that.
-I think kids with Limb Apraxia should play lots of sports, because it will help strengthen their muscles and their coordination.
+I think kids with Limb Apraxia should play lots of sports because it will help strengthen their muscles and their coordination.
 Sports helped me face my fears.
 Just practice and you will get better at stuff.

 Notes from Cindy (Khalid’s Mom)

 Khalid at age 3 was a child of few words and now he is a teenager that is fully intelligible in speech.
 His accomplishments this past year has been impressive.
-Though Khalid still has struggles in his written language, he has come far in many areas of academics.
+Though Khalid still has struggled in his written language, he has come far in many areas of academics.
 He was tested this past May and is now reading at an 8.3 year level.
 Khalid works hard at keeping his grades up and strives to stay on the honor roll.
 Khalid won 2nd place in the Regional National History Day.
 Soon thereafter he participated in the State Competition in National History Day 2000.
 He participated in a stage performance, for both Regional and State.

 In the State Competition, Khalid’s long hours of dynamic work were recognized and he received 2 awards.
 Khalid was awarded “Honorable Mention” for best overall primary resources in written work for presentation, and also awarded 3rd place in the “Performance” category in the state competition.
-To end his seventh grade year, Khalid won an outstanding leadership award through his school, for excellence in teamwork.
+To end his seventh-grade year, Khalid won an outstanding leadership award through his school, for excellence in teamwork.
 We are and have always been so proud of Khalid.
 He’s an awesome kid!
-He is looking forward to his eighth grade year!
+He is looking forward to his eighth-grade year!
 As far as socializing amongst his peers, Khalid has made new friends.
 However among his favorites are still those from past years.

 (Rachel’s mom believes that the children diagnosed with apraxia today have a much better chance since there is so much more knowledge about apraxia and appropriate therapy.
 For example, the first time Rachel had oral motor therapy, which is a therapy used for apraxia and other speech disorders, was in high school, and it wasn’t comfortable to do at that age.

-Knowing how few people today know about apraxia, when Rachel was diagnosed 20 years ago, there obviously was much less information, and understanding.
+Knowing how few people today know about apraxia when Rachel was diagnosed 20 years ago, there obviously was much less information and understanding.
 Rachel’s mom became such an advocate for Rachel that she became a special ed teacher!)

-Ever since I saw the article in the Star Ledger about your son Tanner, I’ve been meaning to write.
+Ever since I saw the article in the Star-Ledger about your son Tanner, I’ve been meaning to write.
 I too have a child that was diagnosed with apraxia at an early age.
-Rachel is now 21 and a second year college student.
+Rachel is now 21 and a second-year college student.